gdevika423/devika-portfolio/content/platform-systems/core-architecture/product-documentation-system/index.md

 ---

 <hr class="page-divider">
+<p class="story-status">Status: Designed during the sabbatical - not yet built as a single running system</p>

-This is the operating model I run a documentation team against - connecting product changes to published content through one structured system.
+This is the operating model I'd run a documentation team against - connecting product changes to published content through one structured system.

 ## 60-Second Summary